-After years and years of painful waxing, razors that cut scars and give rise to rashes and sitting in a tub for many hours in combined with the foulest reeking hair removal creams, it should be a wonder as to why women do not opt for one of the more permanent solutions: laser hair treatment.
+Sitting in a tub for many hours combined with the foulest reeking hair removal creams, I wonder why more women do not opt for one of the more permanent solutions: laser hair treatment.

 The word ‘laser’ almost acts as a trigger to conjure images of skin cancer and blinding your eyes.
-When it comes to IPL (Intense Pulse of Light) machines for use at home, there is an even bigger frenzy over the risk associated with not having the treatment done professionally.
-The (rather irrational) fear of something so permanent and expensive puts women off, retreating them to even more expensive temporary treatments.
+When it comes to IPL (Intense Pulse of Light) machines at home, there is an even bigger frenzy over the risk of not having the treatment done professionally.
+The (somewhat irrational) fear of something so permanent and expensive puts women off, retreating them to even more costly temporary treatments.

 Myth #1: IPL Laser Machines are too expensive

-This may seem like a silly statement; the price tag flat-out reads numbers that could make heads spin.
-What we miss out on, in this case, is the bigger picture.
+It may seem like a silly statement; the price tag flat-out reads numbers that could make heads spin.
+However, in this case, what we miss out on is the bigger picture.

 Suppose you wax once every month, and a standard pack of double-sided wax strips lasts you a whole session.
-That would be about £1000 spent a year-not including separate wax strips for face and body, the time spent waxing only for it to regrow in less than a month (if you are lucky) and the hefty cleaning process of the sticky wax getting everywhere.
+That would be about R2000(ZAR) spent a year, not including separate wax strips for the face and body, the time spent waxing for it to regrow in less than a month (if you are lucky), and the hefty cleaning process the sticky wax getting everywhere.
 This process repeats itself year after year, and whatever product you may use for hair removal would keep having to be replaced.

 Myth #2: At-home Treatments are Dangerous

 The risks associated with using an IPL machine are easily preventable.
-The only situations in which IPL machines would have to be avoided if you have tattoos, you have had sun exposure in the last month or tanned, or if you are sunburnt/injured.
+The only situations in which IPL machines would have to be avoided are when you have tattoos, sunburned in the last 48 hours, ultra tanned, or skin injuries.

-These should come as a no-brainer, and the same risks apply even if you opt for salon treatments (which are far more expensive, costing hundreds of pounds per session!).
+These should come as a no-brainer, and the same risks apply even if you opt for salon treatments (which are far more expensive, costing hundreds of Rands(ZAR) per session!).
 There is very little maintenance to carry out post-treatment.
-All you have to take care of is not getting any sun exposure on the treated skin and applying a good quality sunscreen of SPF 45 (or more) properly over the treated skin.
-Except for a bit of reddening for a few hours following treatment, there are no adverse side effects to using an IPL machine.
+All you have to take care of is not getting any sun exposure on the treated skin and applying a good quality sunscreen of SPF 45 (or more) correctly over the treated skin.
+Except for a bit of reddening for a few hours following treatment, there are no adverse side effects to using a DIY IPL machine.

 Another concern some people have is the risk of cancer.
 The frequency required for a wavelength of light to become carcinogenic is very high.
-Light used in the IPL is still in the 500-700nm range, which is well within visible range (380-710nm).
-For a wave of light to be considered harmful, it would have to be at least below 300nm, which is no where near the range of IPL machines.
+Light used in the IPL is still in the 500-700nm range, well within an acceptable range (380-710nm).
+For a wave of light to be considered harmful, it would have to be at least below 300nm, which is nowhere near the range of IPL machines.

 Myth #3: Laser Pulses are Painful

-Let’s get one thing out of the way: any level of pain that could possibly come from laser treatment would always be far less than that of waxing, threading and the cuts and bruises from shaving.
+Let’s get one thing out of the way: any pain level from laser treatment would always be far less than that of waxing, threading or cuts and bruises from shaving.

-That being said, the most that people have reported from laser treatment, in terms of pain, is a slight pinch.
+The most that people have reported from the laser treatment in terms of pain is a slight pinch.
 That’s it.
-On a scale of 1-10, with 10 being the most painful, the highest scale of pain reported, on average, was a mere 3.
-Many clients undergoing laser treatment in clinics easily fall asleep during the longer sessions, which would (obviously) not be possible if there was any significant pain to be experienced from it.
+On a scale of 1-10, with ten being the most painful, the most significant scale of pain reported, on average, was a mere 3.
+In addition, many clients undergoing laser treatment in clinics fall asleep during the longer sessions, which would (obviously) not be possible if there was any significant pain to be experienced.

 Myth #4: Treatments take a lot of time

-For each individual session, it takes much less time than most people think.
-For areas like the legs, it is a given that it would take half an hour at least.
-However, for areas such as the face, underarms and bikini line, it takes less than five minutes!
-Machines have been designed to cover as much area as possible, to make the session speedier.
+Each session takes much less time than most people think.
+It will not take more than a half-hour for areas like the legs.
+However, it takes less than five minutes for the face, underarms, and bikini line regions!
+The Bareskin machine was developed and designed to cover as much space as possible to make the session as fast as possible.
 Besides, it is not like shaving every other day or waxing every week gives any better time solutions.